radiantlogic-v8/documentation-new/documentation/deployment-and-tuning-guide/07-deployment-architecture.md

 ---
 title: Deployment and Tuning Guide
-description: Deployment and Tuning Guide
+description: Learn about a common, basic deployment architecture and how to configure inter-cluster replication.
 ---

 # Chapter 7: Deployment Architecture